RayMorganti/elecfreaks-cutebot/README.md

 ## Installation

-Copy [`cutebot.py`](cutebot.py) to your BBC micro:bit using your preferred MicroPython file transfer method.
+Copy [`cutebot.py`](cutebot.py) and example files to your BBC micro:bit using your preferred MicroPython file transfer method.

 ## Compatibility